 Jami joined Watsi on February 1st, 2017.
-Five years ago, Jami joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Jami joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Jami's most recent donation supported Lucito, a boy from Haiti, to fund prep for cardiac surgery.

 Jami has funded healthcare for 35 patients in 10 countries.